District Scholarships

 Eligibility

-• Most importantly, you must enroll in a welding-related educational or training program.
+• Enrolled or plan to enroll in a post-secondary welding educational or training program.

-• You must reside in and attend school within the boundaries of an AWS District, which includes the Continental United States and portions of Canada and Mexico.
+• Reside in and attend school within the boundaries of an AWS District, which includes the Continental United States and portions of Canada and Mexico.
 View the AWS District and Section Map here.

-• You must complete the scholarship application and provide any additional documentation as required by the application’s instructions.
+• Complete the scholarship application and provide any additional documentation as required by the application’s instructions.

-• Some District Scholarships require you to be an AWS member while others do not.
+• Some Scholarships require AWS Membership, while other scholarships give priority to AWS Members.
 To apply for an AWS Student Membership, please visit the Student Membership page.

 Eligibility Requirements